esmero/archipelago-documentation/docs/twig_recipe_cards.md

 **Scenario:** I want to show the Local Identifier metadata element for logged in Administrator users only.

 **Twig Recipe Card for Use Case #8:**
+_Notes:_
+* The following Recipe card also uses a Macro, see our [Advanced Twig Recipe Cards doc](advanced_twig_recipe_cards.md) for more information about Macros.
+* If you want to show an element for all logged in users, simply remove `and "administrator" in user_roles` from the `if` statement.

 ```twig
 {% if logged_in and "administrator" in user_roles %}